prasanthmohan310595/ZapAutoJava/README.md

 This article tries to explain a maven project setup for a sample test application, which can be built & hosted by anyone, in their localhost, and also skeleton of the project is explained.

 We anyhow have some updates :) , on following things
-    ->We are not deploying ZAP API in docker containers, but we are deploying it in daemon mode.
+    ->We are not deploying ZAP API in containers, but we are deploying it in daemon mode using runtime configuration.
     ->The ZAP API startup is different across platforms, but the project is developed only for windows platforms.
     ->But on some experiment around the startup script, both the shell and batch files gives the same output in windows, until we have a powershell installed.
-    ->We have the unpacked cross platform version of ZAP along with this project, which is ZAP_2.9.0, but please make sure that you can deploy APIs using that in your machine.
+    ->We have the unpacked cross platform version of ZAP along with this project, which is ZAP_2.9.0, but please make sure that you can deploy APIs using that in your machine, also i will be updating the latest ZAP version periodically, also if you come across any version issues for ZAP, feel free to update the cross platform version by yourself :).

 Sample test application link :